-Mater Academy Bay High School (the "School"), is a charter school sponsored by the School Board of Miami-Dade County, Florida (the "District").
+Mater Academy Bay (the "School"), is a charter school sponsored by the School Board of Miami-Dade County, Florida (the "District").
 The School's charter is held by Mater Academy, Inc., a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act.
 The governing body of the School is the board of directors of Mater Academy, Inc., which is composed of six members and also governs other charter schools.
-The board of directors has determined that no component unit exists that would require inclusion in the School's financial statements.
+The board of directors has determined that no component units exists that would require inclusion in the School's financial statements.

 The general operating authority of the School is contained in Section 1002.33, Florida Statutes.
 The School operates under a charter granted by the sponsoring district, the School Board of Miami-Dade County, Florida.
-The current charter expires on June 30, 2024 and it can be renewed in accordance with law.
+The current charter expires on June 30, 2026 and it can be renewed in accordance with law.
 A charter can also be terminated before its date of expiration for reasons set forth in the charter and Section 1002.33 of the Florida Statutes.

-The School is located in Cutler Bay, Florida for students from ninth through twelfth grade.
-These financial statements are for the year ended June 30, 2024, when on average 354 students were enrolled during the year.
+The School is located in Cutler Bay, Florida for students from kindergarten through fifth grade.
+These financial statements are from inception through June 30, 2024, when on average 962 students were enrolled for the school year.